mhossein1384/Multimc-Optifine-1.18/README.md

 https://github.com/MinecraftMachina/ManyMC (a fork of multimc with native m1 support)

+fullscreen is fixed on 1.19

-3.Working shaders with optimized settings are available on releases page: https://github.com/mhossein1384/Multimc-Optifine-1.18/releases
+2.Working shaders with optimized settings are available on releases page: https://github.com/mhossein1384/Multimc-Optifine-1.18/releases

-4.For every version you must download the version's optifine and optifabric.
+3.For every version you must download the version's optifine and optifabric.

-5.The new version of Multimc (6.14) now supports forge for 1.17.x and 1.18.x so you can use forge for optifine but on m1 macs use the fabric method.
+4.The new version of Multimc (6.14) now supports forge for 1.17.x and 1.18.x so you can use forge for optifine but on m1 macs use the fabric method.

 # Gameplays